 If it is a pond with standing water, then the nozzle like that keeps on the hook without dilapidating and falling off the hook for about an hour.
 But carps will approach to this nozzle much faster than to the bowl.

 I spent the whole season in attempts of trying to catch carps on firmed bowls, and I did not see a single bite for the entire season (spring, summer, autumn), but the bread work without flaws!
 If you liked my carp fishing recipe for bread or it comes in handy for you, then go to the forum and share your opinion or add your recipes.

 How to improve the efficiency of homemade boilies?

-properties.
-Making boilies at home one should use small tricks that will increase the chances of catching fish.
+Boilies should attract carp with colour, odour and nutritional properties.
+Making boilies at home one should use small tricks that will increase the chances of catching sazan.

-Using colourants is one of the secrets of making boilies for carp fishing.
+Using colourants is one of the secrets of making boilies for carp angling.
 You can make visually attractive boilies using dyes both liquid and dry.
-The colour of the bait plays a particularly important role in winter: at this time carp looks for food mainly with the help of vision.
+The colour of the bait plays a particularly important role in winter: at this time sazan looks for food mainly with the help of vision.
 What colour to choose?
-Fishers have different opinions on this question.
+Anglers have different opinions on this question.

 Someone claims that sazan goes exclusively to yellow boilies, others say that the colour of the bait should be natural, and those who like night catching are advised to use boilies with fluorescent colourants.
 The choice of dye depends on the characteristics of the reservoir and the preferences of fish that live there.